CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A30 Highly available realization of the management solution (A)

 Central management solutions SHOULD be operated at high availability.
-For this purpose, the servers or tools including the network connections SHOULD be designed redundantly.
+For this purpose, the servers or tools including the network connections SHOULD be configured redundantly.
 Also, the individual components SHOULD be provided highly available.

 #### NET.1.2.A31 Basic Use of Secure Protocols (CIA)